Making time for intimacy after a brain tumour diagnosis

 I felt better after having those conversations because my own guilt, about not being in the mood for sex, didn't hang over me every day.
 Read Beth's story

 You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationship has been affected by a brain tumour.
+Relate offer a wide range of content to help people experiencing relationship difficulties and we’ve teamed up with them to provide our Relationship Support Service for couples and individuals whose relationships brain tumours have affected.

 We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.